How to Plan an Off-Road Camping Trip Like a Pro

 Even if you’re camping in an area that doesn’t see a lot of big game activity, it’s important to keep your food stored away from your tent, and clean up your food immediately after you’re done with it, and put it away between meals.
 Keeping your food, kitchen equipment, AND trash, tidy and cleaned up is important to protect it from any rodents and birds—which are the most frequent campsite visitors.

-I can’t emphasize enough how helpful simple things are like; being aware of your surroundings, knowing your exits, don’t put yourself in a position where you can’t get out in a hurry, listening to your gut if you don’t feel comfortable or if you genuinely don’t feel safe, but don’t let your brain go over the top imagining scenarios that only happen 1 time out of a million.
+I can’t emphasize enough how helpful simple things are like being aware of your surroundings, knowing your exits, not putting yourself in a position where you can’t get out in a hurry, listening to your gut if you don’t feel comfortable, or if you genuinely don’t feel safe.
+But don’t let your brain go over the top imagining scenarios that only happen one time out of a million.

 I tend not to leave the bike alone when it’s fully packed.
 If I go into a restaurant to eat, I will try to find a restaurant that has a big window that faces the parking lot and ask to be seated in a place where I can keep an eye on my bike.
 I also always bring valuable items like electronics with me, whenever I leave the bike for more than five minutes, even if I’m just popping into a grocery store.
 Something I learned after having a tripod stolen in a National Park, is that people go for the easy-to-grab items that they can see.
 The more well-packed you are so everything is stowed away and not in the open the less likely someone is to steal it.
 When I go camping I’m normally in that place for one night and I move on.
 If I’m planning on spending more than one night in a place I tend to gravitate towards campgrounds with a camp host, so I know someone is making the rounds on the regular.